OME-Zarr Image Exploration¶

 A NgffImage

-can be created from a storelike object (e.g. a path to a directory or a zarr store) or from a zarr.Group
+can be created from a storelike object (e.g. a path to a directory, or a url) or from a zarr.Group

 object.